thanhhai93/assignment-2-travel-tracker-thanhhai93/README.md

 In the next time, I will make a detailed plan and based on the plan I can write the program without error as before.

 ## 6. Describe what learning resources you used and how you used them.
-The learning resources I use are powerpoints slide, and python practice exercises in class and the internet, for example kivy, etc ...
+The learning resources I used are powerpoints slide, and python practice exercises in class and the internet, for example kivy, etc ...

 ## 7. Describe the main challenges or obstacles you faced and how you overcame them.
 The challenge of this assignment is how to run the program perfectly.